capecod40/FileBackup/README.md

 	- User will be able to see timestamp of each backup
 		 - Each backup will create  a hidden text file in the root directory of the backup in the destination folder to indicate timestamp of backup
 ## Tentative Ideas
-- A graphical representation of the folder structure of each backup is created alongside each backup
+- A graphical representation of the folder structure is created alongside each backup
     - Allows user to easily examine directory structure/size without the complexity of a file comparison feature
 - User can set timer for recurring backups
     - Throws error in case of missing source/destination directory